 A new prosecutor, Franck Siriani (Laurent Capelluto), arrives in Villefranche as Black Spot begins.
 Concerned about the murder rate, he’s determined to find out what’s really going on.
 Siriani is as quirky as the locals, allergic to almost everything, and unsteady in his bearing.
 We wonder if he’s up to the task.

 Laurène Weiss (Suliane Brahim) leads the small town police force.
 She’s a local, carrying scars both mental and physical from a traumatic episode in her past.
-She’s smart and intuitive as an investigator, but doesn’t have much support.
+Though smart and intuitive as an investigator, she doesn’t have much support.
 Teddy Bear – yes, I know – is her right hand man on the force, and there’s a capable doctor, Leila, who does double duty as coroner.

 The murders and crimes happening here are far from ordinary.
 Bodies are tied to trees or hung like scarecrows.
 Animal carcasses and bones dangle from ceilings and trees.
 A teenage girl disappeared six months ago, yet Laurène only stays loosely in touch with her own daughter, Cora.
 Three or four episodes in, Laurène looks tired and drained.
 Events take their toll.